finestructure/Arena/README.md

 Arena is a macOS command line tool to create an Xcode project with a Swift Playground that's readily set up to use a Swift Package Manager library.
 You can reference both Github and local repositories.
 The latter is especially useful to spin up a Playground while working on a library.

-Arena – Spanish for "sand" – is where you battle-test your SPM packages and sand is, well, abundant in playgrounds, isn't it? 🙂

 ```
  ~  arena --help
 OVERVIEW: Creates an Xcode project with a Playground and one or more SPM libraries imported and ready for use.